 METRIC 3: Assess retained membership

-Are we growing month to month?
+Are you growing month to month?

-Good metric for this is simply gains and losses.
+A good metric for this is simply gains and losses.
 How many have we signed up vs. how many have we lost.
 Super simple, but absolutely crucial.

 Are more members leaving then signing up?
 Seeing a lot of members who joined in January losing their motivation just about now!